JOIN THE ENERGY BREAKTHROUGH

 Since 1991, the Energy Breakthrough has provided opportunities for students, teachers, parents and local industry to work together to design and construct a vehicle, a machine or an innovation in technology that represents an ‘energy breakthrough’.

-In 2025, over 250 teams from. across Victoria and beyond are expected to compete across five distinct categories, catering for different levels of technology application and understanding.
+Over 250 teams from across Victoria and beyond compete across five distinct categories, catering for different levels of technology application and understanding.

 Turn imagination into actionDiscover your full potentialChallenge yourselfCreate new memoriesEncourage others on this journeyAchieve a breakthrough